Las Vegas Short Sale Questions

-Here in Nevada, you have 3 months and twenty days once a Notice of Default (the official filing a lender makes with the County Recorder) has been filed.
+Here in Nevada, you have three months and twenty days once a Notice of Default (the official filing a lender makes with the County Recorder) has been filed.
 After this time period, a Trustee Sale is often scheduled within 30 days.

-Your bank usually will usually get your property at the Trustee’s Sale.
+Your bank usually will get your property at the Trustee’s Sale.
 Technically, you are in default one day after you miss a payment, but it usually takes a couple of months before a Notice of Default is filed.

 The more time we have as real estate agents, to conduct a short sale, the better chance you have, just make certain you have exhausted other options prior to attempting the short sale